 A new ad campaign by Apple seems to shed some light on the mystery of the missing MacBook Pro.
-After a subtle refresh to the MacBook this spring, the long-awaited MacBook Pro line was expected to see (at least) a similar refresh if not a completely re-designed lineup.
-We saw neither.
+After a subtle refresh to the MacBook this spring, Apple fans expected a similar update, or perhaps a complete re-design, to the Pro line.
+It didn’t happen.

-Then, the rumor mill started to muse that perhaps we’d see them around WWDC in June.
-It’s now August, and we’ve seen nothing.
+Then, the rumor mill started to muse that we’d see them around WWDC in June.
+June came and went.

-It’s been 440 days since we’ve last seen a MacBook Pro update, and honestly, we’re getting a little impatient.
+440 days.
+This is how long we’ve waited for a MacBook Pro update.
+And honestly, we’re getting a little impatient.
 Rumors are again floating a new line at an upcoming September event, but even then you have to wonder why Apple waited so long to announce a refresh to its most popular laptop line; especially amidst consistently declining revenues in its laptop sales.

 Turns out, the answer is pretty simple: Apple forgot what a computer was.